-Instruction consists of 60 hours of formal classes with additional outside the classroom assignments and daily homework.
-Various teaching methods are employed, including in-class discussions on Chinese and American subjects (in Chinese), recitations for aural comprehension and grammar exercises.
+Instruction consists of 45 hours of formal classes with additional outside the classroom assignments and daily homework.
+Various teaching methods are employed, including drills, role play, in-class discussions on Chinese and American subjects (in Chinese), recitations for aural comprehension and grammar exercises.
 The course culminates in a final oral presentation to peers, faculty and program partners.